kyegomez/swarms-pytorch/README.md

 - Visit us on [YouTube](https://www.youtube.com/channel/UC9yXyitkbU_WSy7bd_41SqQ)
 - [Join the Swarms community on Discord!](https://discord.gg/AJazBmhKnr)
 - Join our Swarms Community Gathering every Thursday at 1pm NYC Time to unlock the potential of autonomous agents in automating your daily tasks [Sign up here](https://lu.ma/5p2jnc2v)

----

-## Discovery Call
-Book a discovery call to learn how Swarms can lower your operating costs by 40% with swarms of autonomous agents in lightspeed.
-[Click here to book a time that works for you!](https://calendly.com/swarm-corp/30min?month=2023-11)

 ## Accelerate Backlog
 Help us accelerate our backlog by supporting us financially!
 Note, we're an open source corporation and so all the revenue we generate is through donations at the moment ;)